learn-static/foundations-2-markdown/intro-markdown.md

 You should also leave an empty line between headings and paragraphs.

 For example, take a look at the following three sentences.
+Since there is an empty line above the third sentence, this starts a new paragraph.
+This gives you the option to write a paragraph all on one line (like a word processor), or to put each sentence on its own line.
+Splitting the sentences can make editing and version control easier.

 **Markdown file view**: